Kareem-Ataam/alx-low_level_programming/0x15-file_io/README.md

-Function that creates a file
+0-read_textfile.c:Function that read a file and print it